Jayville, New York: Jayville Tar and Feathering

 Unfortunately, Jayville's most nationally acclaimed moment was the result of an lustrous affair that resulted in a public tar and feathering of a female resident, Mrs Hattie Covey.
 The story was so sensational that it was published in the New York Times on July 31, 1895.

 As the story goes, Mrs Covey who was married jumped a train out of town with Saw Mill Superintendent John Kirch, who was married and had children.
 It was rumored that the two ran off to Ohio.
 After two months Hattie Covey returned to Carthage to visit her parents.
 Coincidence would have it that Mrs. Kirch was also on this train.
-Later that evening two men showed up at Hattie's mothers house and threatened to tar and feather Hattie Covey if she did not leave town immediately.
+Later that evening two men showed up at Hattie's mother's house and threatened to tar and feather Hattie Covey if she did not leave town immediately.
 That next morning, Mrs. Covey, her mother and brothers went to Pircairn to a judge to swear out a warrant for arrest of the two men who had threatened her the night before.
 The family then returned to Jayville that night.
 The Daily Journal of July 31, 1895 then explains what happened next:

 When the train stopped at the station, the mother and daughter got off of the rear platform and walked to the front of the train, where they were suddenly surrounded by a crowd of men who seized the daughter and took her into the railroad freight house, where they stripped her.
 There was a crowd of women there, dressed in men's clothes and with blackened faces.
 The men held the women down on the floor, while the women applied the tar and feathers with a paint brush, completely covering her with the stuff, after which they left her.
 She was taken to her mother's house, where a physician was called.
 It was found that one arm and a number of ribs were broken.
 It is said to be doubtful if she lives.

 Within a few days the attackers of Mrs Covey were arrested and a trial was held for the five known attackers.

 The story was so popular that it reached news papers as far away as Utah.